hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step7-traffic.md

 Logout of user Jason otherwise the above configuration will take priority

-The weighting is not round robin, multiple requests may go to the same service, but over multple calls the statistics eventually work out.
+The weighting is not round robin, multiple requests may go to the same service, but over multiple calls the statistics eventually work out.

 ## New Releases